Can I Use a Heating Pad While Pregnant?

 Q6: When should I avoid using a heating pad during pregnancy?

 A: Do not use a heating pad on open wounds, areas with numbness, or if you have a fever.
+Avoiding directly putting on the belly.
 Using a heating pad in these situations may increase the risk of burns or overheating.

 Leave a comment